geoadmin/geopackage-python/README.md

 ### About this branch

 * Added optional -maxlvl [number] parameter.
 Tiles level smaller or equal to this number will be packaged.
-* Added optional -tm ['swiss_lv03' or 'swiss_esri_lv03'] parameter.
-Enables custom non-regular tile matrices.
+* Added optional -tm ['swiss_lv03' or 'swiss_esri_lv03' or swiss_esri_lv05] parameter.
+Enables custom non-regular tile matrix (eCH-0056 or custom ESRI Tile Cache).
-* Added Swiss projection LV03
+* Added Swiss projection LV03 and LV95
-* Added Ability to Packages ESRI Tile Cache (Only in "exploded" format)
+* Added Ability to Package ESRI Tile Cache (Only in "exploded" format)